 Listening to podcasts is a great way to integrate daily language learning into your life.
 For many busy professionals, our time is very limited.
 I listen to podcasts when I am exercising or on my commute to work.

 My present to myself last Christmas was a new pair of headphones so I wouldn’t have to listen to gym music any longer.
-The United States Foreign Service Institute produced several full German courses that is now available in the public domain.
-Since the course was produced in the 1960s, the vocabulary is dated.
+The United States Foreign Service Institute produced several full German courses that are now available in the public domain.
+Since the courses were produced in the 1960s, the vocabulary is dated.
 My goal has been to listen to pronunciation and to try improve my accent.

 Keep Language Study Fun

-On the Trello board, I also have a goal of translating an article on wearable tech from SXSW that was posted in the Frankfurter Allgemeine Zeitung.
+On the Trello board, I also have a goal of translating an article of the revival of the classic Nokia 3310 that was posted in the Frankfurter Allgemeine Zeitung.
 My time studying German and Japanese comes out of my limited free time.
 To keep myself motivated, I read articles about concepts that interest me.

 I have a German dictionary installed on my Kindle.
 There are a lot of great free and cheap ebooks available on Amazon such as the German editions of Arthur Conan Doyle’s Sherlock Holmes stories including Der Hund der Baskervilles: Kriminalroman and Sherlock Holmes: Gesammelte Romane und Detektivgeschichten .